boxyhq/hermes/README.md

 # Hermes
-Audit logs service [Audit logs in a box from Boxy]
+Audit logs service [Audit logs in a box from BoxyHQ]

 A grade 36 Bureaucrat just like Hermes Conrad.
 Audit logs matters that only a true bureaucrat can handle properly.